danjustice2/Dan-Justice-s-Thesis/specialeopgave.latex.md

 In light of these findings, the main objective of this study is to delve into the reasons behind the inconsistent adherence to the IT investment process by employees and propose strategies to improve compliance.
 The subsequent report will thoroughly investigate the intricacies of this issue and put forward solutions to enhance the usage of the webform.

+\hypertarget{gpt-4-and-qualitative-research}{%
+\subsection{GPT-4 and Qualitative Research}\label{gpt-4-and-qualitative-research}}

+An innovative aspect of this study involves the utilization of OpenAI's advanced Generative Pre-trained Transformer (GPT), specifically the fourth iteration (GPT-4).
+This powerful Large Language Model (LLM) served as a complementary tool to traditional research methodologies, particularly in developing insights into employees' attitudes and behaviors regarding the IT investment process.

+GPT-4's unique capabilities, such as processing large volumes of detailed text input and generating insightful analyses, were leveraged throughout this study.
+Notably, GPT-4 can handle up to 8,000 tokens with the 8K model and an impressive 32,000 tokens with the 32K model, with each token representing approximately 0.75 words in English text {[}OpenAI (n.d.b){]}.
+This allows the model to analyze and derive insights from a vast amount of textual data.

+One innovative application of GPT-4 was its use in generating an affinity diagram based on the interview notes, with the aim of extracting fresh perspectives from the extensive dataset.
+However, this approach encountered some limitations.
+Despite employing bicameral dialogue, a technique in which the model simulates thoughts by engaging in dialogue with itself, the resulting diagrams did not meet the anticipated expectations.
+Therefore, further research is recommended to explore the limitations and potential applications of GPT-4 in this context.

+\hypertarget{research-question}{%
+\section{Research Question}\label{research-question}}

+This study primarily aims to investigate the efficacy of OpenAI's GPT in contributing to academic research, specifically in an ethnographic context.
+Here, the utility of GPT will be assessed by exploring its ability to aid in understanding attitudes and behaviours of employees towards a specific IT investment process in Vejle municipality.
+The process, despite being well-structured, witnesses non-compliance from the employees, leading to potential inefficiencies and discrepancies.

+The central research question henceforth becomes: How can the GPT, as a newly emerged technological tool, contribute to ethnographic studies in terms of augmenting traditional research methods and providing a deeper understanding of the phenomena in question?

+To provide a controlled analysis, this study will compare insights drawn from GPT with those obtained through traditional research methods.
+The context of Vejle municipality's IT investment process and the employees' behaviour towards it serve as the specific case that this research method will be applied to.

+This study thereby focuses on two intertwined aspects: Firstly, it aims to shed light on the reasons behind employees' non-compliance with the IT investment process and propose strategies for enhancing adherence.
+Secondly, it investigates the potential of GPT in offering a novel method for conducting such ethnographic research, thus opening new avenues for the academic world.

+The investigation of these two aspects will simultaneously aid in a comprehensive evaluation of the GPT's capabilities as a qualitative research tool and provide insights into the complexities of organizational behaviour.
+The ultimate goal is not only to understand the specific dynamics of the IT investment process in Vejle municipality but also to pioneer a systematic exploration of the value that artificial intelligence-based language models can add to the academic research field.

 \hypertarget{literature-review}{%
 \section{Literature review}\label{literature-review}}